UJKC/InternProject3/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+To run thr project initially
+1. clone this repository
+2. Type npm install
+3. Type npm install json-server
+4. Naviate to public folder
+5. Type npx json-server --watch SearchCache.json -p 5000
+6. Come back to root of the folder
+7. Type npm run dev

+To run this project:

+1. Go to Root of project
+2. type npm run dev (for development environment)

+To access network data source

+1. Go to Root of the project
+2. Go to public folder
+3. Type npx json-server --watch SearchCache.json -p 5000